The Birthday Cake arrives in cinemas and on digital from July 16th through Signature Entertainment.

 READ MORE: THE WORLD WE KNEW

-Jimmy Giannopoulos modern-day tale of Italian-American Brooklyn mobsters carries enormous potential.
-Mixing elements of Donnie Brasco (1997) with A Bronx Tale (1993).
-The films handheld camera work and fly-on-the-wall tour of Brooklyn’s nighttime economy full of tension, alongside the natural performance of Fernandez and an enviable ensemble cast.
-The neon-lit streets coming alive as we slowly build up to Gio’s arrival at Angelo’s residence.
-So what’s not to love, right?
+Jimmy Giannopoulos’s modern-day tale of Italian-American Brooklyn mobsters carries enormous potential in mixing elements of Donnie Brasco (1997) and A Bronx Tale (1993).
+Here the film’s handheld camera work and fly-on-the-wall tour of Brooklyn’s nighttime economy is full of tension, alongside a cracking performance from Fernandez – the neon-lit streets coming alive as we slowly build up to Gio’s arrival at Angelo’s residence, so what’s not to love?
 Unfortunately, the answer to this question is a lot.

-First, we have Ewan McGregor’s priest, who tops and tales the movie while providing random narration to join the dots in the story.
-His character a mere plot device, with no exploration of his beliefs or role in the family unit.
-Second, we have a rushed prologue featuring Gio as a teenager (David Mazouz).
+First, we have Ewan McGregor’s priest, who provides random narration to join the dots in the story.
+McGregor’s character feels like a mere plot device, with no exploration of his beliefs or role in the family unit.
+Then we have the rushed prologue featuring Gio as a teenager (David Mazouz).
 Here, there is no opportunity to define the story’s origins or build any sense of emotional attachment to Gio.
-The result is a lack of exploration of the family structure and history through minimal character development.
-Third, Leo’s story is ultimately a mess, a poorly executed side that should have accompanied the main meal.
+Finally, Leo’s story is a mess, a poorly cooked side dish that should have improved the main meal.